Military Police (Russia): Role

 In the Russian Federation, Military police officers often provided disaster relief and internal security, while still fulfilling their fundamental function of maintaining discipline and security within the Army.

 The Military Police is usually responsible for the investigation of crimes, such as crimes against property and crimes against persons except murder and rape (handled by the FSB) committed on a military installation, but they may investigate other crimes in certain circumstances.

+Education

+Officers of the Military Police are trained within the framework of advanced training and the retraining of officers who finished combined-arms, engineering and command schools.
+In 2017, the Moscow Higher Combined Arms Command School recruited a company of cadets who will be trained in the profile of the Military Police.

+On December 1, 2017, the Training Center of the Military Police of the Ministry of Defense of the Russian Federation was opened in Vladikavkaz to train new specialists and improve the qualifications of the current staff.

 History

 Russian Empire

 Peter the Great's military statute of 1716 established the post of a general-gevaldiger.
 It was the highest military policeman in Imperial Russian Army.
 Regiment's rumormeisters were subordinate to him.
 In 1864, this post was abolished during the military reforms of Alexander II.

 Until 1917, the Special Corps of Gendarmes exercised the functions of military police in the Russian Empire.
 On 19 March 1917, Special Corps of Gendarmes was disbanded by the Russian Provisional Government Decree.